The Peace of Westphalia

 political authority passes from God to the ruler through the people was not

 unheard of in the middle ages.
-Any discussion about authority in the middle
+Any discussion about

-ages must begin with the Pope.
-There were two distinct streams of thought
+There were two distinct streams of thought regarding the source of the Pope’s

-came to the person of the Pope directly from God.449 This, of course, is the
+authority.
+Some argued that the authority came to the person of the Pope

-precursor to the divine right of kings theory.
-Since temporal rulers of the
+directly from God.449 This, of course, is the precursor to the divine right of kings theory.
+Since temporal rulers of the period struggled

-period struggled to portray themselves on, at a minimum, equal footing to that
+to portray themselves on, at a minimum, equal footing to that of the Pope, they

-of the Pope, they too claimed their authority devolved directly from God.
-The
+too claimed their authority devolved directly from God.
+The second stream of

-council of the Church.450 God, it was asserted, granted a measure of authority
+Church.450 God, it was asserted, granted a measure of authority on earth to the

-on earth to the Church, meaning the community rather than any single person.
+Church, meaning the community rather than any single person.
+This council,

-the community, while the former stream argued that the link was direct.
+community, while the former stream argued that the link was direct.
 Each

 perspective was further developed in early modern Europe.